Mountain biking in Steiermark

 Twice the fun thanks to Bike & Hike

 Why choose between mountain biking and hiking?
-The Bike & Hike option in the Schladming-Dachstein region combines the best of both worlds.
-Visitors can cycle along forest roads to the starting point of the hike.
+Bike & Hike in Styria combines both into one perfect outdoor experience.
+Ride your bike – with or without e-support – comfortably to the starting point of your hike.

 A race for the world's elite riders